haidinhtran/AI-Fundamentals/README.md

 You can use the Azure OpenAI service to build generative AI solutions.

 **Azure OpenAI Service** is Microsoft's cloud solutions for deploying, customizing, and hosting generative AI models.
-It brings together the best of OpenAI's cutting edge models and APIs with the security and scalability of the Azue cloud platform.
+It brings together the best of OpenAI's cutting edge models and APIs with the security and scalability of the Azure cloud platform.

-Azure OpenAI supports many foundation model choices thatcan serve diferent needs.
-The serivce features are available for use and testing in the **Azure AI Studio** and other programming languages.
+Azure OpenAI supports many foundation model choices that can serve different needs.
+The service features are available for use and testing in the **Azure AI Studio** and other programming languages.